FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/docs/documentation-standards.md

     * <code>get-started</code>:
-       Specific guidance to download, set up, and start developing on Fuchsia should go in `/docs/get-started`.
+       Specific guidance to download, set up, and start developing on Fuchsia should go in `get-started`.
 This content should contain opinionated, short tutorials that help new users get started on Fuchsia, and link to additional documentation in Fuchsia.dev.
     *  <code>development</code>:
-        The `/docs/development/` directory (which displays on the site as "Guides") contains instructions and tutorials for developers
+        The `development/` directory (which displays on the site as "Guides") contains instructions and tutorials for developers
         working on Fuchsia.
 This directory includes documentation on how to build, run, and test Fuchsia.
     *  <code>concepts</code>:
-        The `/docs/concepts` directory contains in-depth explanations of specific features of Fuchsia and how they work, including operating system overviews, frameworks, architecture, and packages.
+        The `concepts` directory contains in-depth explanations of specific features of Fuchsia and how they work, including operating system overviews, frameworks, architecture, and packages.
     *  <code>reference</code>:
-        The `/docs/reference/` directory contains generated reference docs on Fuchsia tools and APIs, including FIDL and kernel reference.
+        The `reference/` directory contains generated reference docs on Fuchsia tools and APIs, including FIDL and kernel reference.
     *  <code>contribute</code>:
-        The `/docs/contribute/` directory contains code and documentation contribution processes and best practices, including documentation code and style guides, code polcies, and governance.
+        The `contribute/` directory contains code and documentation contribution processes and best practices, including documentation code and style guides, code polcies, and governance.
     *  `images`
-        The `/docs/images/` directory contains images used in the documentation.
+        The `images/` directory contains images used in the documentation.
 You should place images in this common directory.

 ## Document types